OngoGablogian/Puyo_Puyo_Tetris_Translation/README.md

 - Rename the "Translated Files" folder to "PuyoPuyoTetris" and place it on the root of your SD.

 - [OnionFS](https://github.com/mariohackandglitch/OnionFS) can be substituted for LayeredFS if desired.
-The paths default path is "SD:/OnionFS/0004000000101200/romfs/".
+The default path is "SD:/OnionFS/0004000000101200/romfs/".